Commit451/Veyron/README.md

 ## Note
 A few things to note about this library:
+- Assumes unique file and folder names.
+Unlike a normal file system, Google Drive allows you to create folders and files at the same level with the same name.
+We will always fetch/return the first result we find if there are duplicates.
 - It has dependencies.
 Please check them and understand what they do.
-- Each query is limited to 1,000 results.
-This is something that will hopefully change one day, but it is the limit for now.
+- Each query is limited to 1,000 results, but we fetch all results.
+We do not currently support pagination or "infinite loading"

 License
 --------